 For every backend developer, it is very important to have knowledge about IEnumerable, IQueryable, and IList.
 A programmer should know the difference between these and most important is, knowledge of how and where to use these.

-In this article, I am trying to give explain of these with example.
+In this article, I am trying to give explain these with example.
 So let’s start digging into these J

 Non-Generic – IEnumerable, IQueryable and IList